 Delicate and buttery, these Oatmeal Lace Cookies are exactly what you need to satisfy your sweet tooth.

-My recipe for classic lace cookies is probably one of the most visited posts on my blog – and for good reason!
+My recipe for classic lace cookies is probably one of my favorite cookie recipes of all time – and for good reason!
 They’re easy to whip-up and are an absolute delight for your taste buds.

 To create a bulkier cookie, I decided to bake a batch of Oatmeal Lace Cookies.
 I love that they have more substance, feeling a bit heavier (and thus, preventing me from inhaling twelve in one sitting).

 Once baked, oatmeal lace cookies caramelize and spread evenly (and beautifully!).
-The oats add a delicious flavour, giving it a more sturdy texture – especially compared to a traditional lace cookie.
+The oats add a delicious flavor, giving it a more sturdy texture – especially compared to a traditional lace cookie.

 Ingredients for Oatmeal Lace Cookies